Tuesday, May 28, 2024

 Review the course schedule.

-Be sure to note that course deadlines are at NOON on Tuesdays for Quizzes and Discussions and as assigned for the Field Trip Papers.
+Be sure to note that course deadlines are at NOON on Tuesdays for all assigned work, except for Paper #2 which due on a Friday, the last day of class.

 An important tip: Print out the readings!
 Printing the readings will help with note-taking and comprehension.
 Plus you can refer to them during the Quiz.
 There’s free printing on campus!
 Click here for some note-taking tips